English name: Long-tailed Sun Skink

-Similar Species: Common Sun Skink is not as slender, has a shorter tail when showing original tail, and rarely has as distinct a body stripe.
+Similar Species: Common Sun Skink is not as slender, has a shorter tail, and rarely has as distinct a body stripe.

-Speckled Forest Skink is smaller, has a shorter tail when showing original tail, and has a less distinct body stripe.
+Speckled Forest Skink is smaller, has a shorter tail, and has a less distinct body stripe.

 Habitat: Naturally found in open forest or shrubland, but can live in empty lots near human habitations.
 Is often found above the ground in trees, shrubs, and walls.

-Contribution to the ecosystem: Helps control insect and worm populations.
+Place in the ecosystem: Eats insects and worms.
 Occasionally eats plant material like fruit, seeds, and leaves.
-Provides food for large snakes and some birds of prey.
+Can be eaten by large snakes and some birds of prey.